sequrity-ai/sequrity-api/docs/control/reference/rest_api/headers/security_policy.md

 |------|----------|---------|
 | `boolean` or `null` | No | `null` |

-Stop execution on the first policy violation.
+Whether to fail fast on first hard denial during policy checks.

 ### `presets`